Which version should I use »

 # What's "Buffer fix"? »

-The "buffer fix" option fixes viewfinder lag on some phones affected by this problem.
+The "buffer fix" option fixes viewfinder lag on some phones affected by this problem (usually phones with Mediatek processors).
 There's a downside to this setting: on some phones users have to double tap the shutter button in order to take pictures.

 # What's "Pixel 3 Color Transform"? »